NPEPPS

-Puromycin-sensitive amino peptidase also known as cytosol alanyl aminopeptidase or alanine aminopeptidase (AAP) is an enzyme that in humans is encoded by the NPEPPS gene.
-It is used as a biomarker to detect damage to the kidneys, and that may be used to help diagnose certain kidney disorders.
-It is found at high levels in the urine when there are kidney problems.
+Puromycin-sensitive amino peptidase also known as cytosol alanyl aminopeptidase or alanine aminopeptidase (AAP-S) is an enzyme that in humans is encoded by the NPEPPS gene.

 Function

 This gene encodes the puromycin-sensitive aminopeptidase, a zinc metallopeptidase which hydrolyzes amino acids from the N-terminus of its substrate.
 The protein has been localized to both the cytoplasm and to cellular membranes.
 This enzyme degrades enkephalins in the brain, and studies in mouse suggest that it is involved in proteolytic events regulating the cell cycle.
 It has been identified as a novel modifier of TAU-induced neurodegeneration with neuroprotective effects via direct proteolysis of TAU protein.
 The loss of NPEPPS function exacerbates neurodegeneration.

 Structure

 Gene

 The NPEPPS gene is located at chromosome 17q21, consisting of 25 exons and spanning 40 kb.
+NPEPPS segmental duplications form different fusion genes in different African great apes, for instance, NPEPPS-TBC1D3 in humans and NPEPPS-CCL4 in Pan.